 Both WPCloudDeploy and RunCloud allow you to deploy and manage WordPress servers.
 All the key WordPress management tools are available in both offerings including:

-There are three key differences between WPCloudDeploy and RunCloud:
+There are four key differences between WPCloudDeploy and RunCloud:

 Since RunCloud is an SaaS service, you are locked into a fixed set of personalization options.
 We do not know if they entertain requests for customization.